ShriRJ12/ShriRJ12/README.md

 ## 👋Hello, I’m Shrikant Jagtap

 ## About me
 > Hello I’m Shrikant Jagtap, BTech Computer Engineer Fresher.
-I am highly passionate Full stack Web Developer,
+I am highly passionate about Full stack Web Developer,
-> Ilike to work in environment which encourage me to suceed & grow professionally
+> I like to work in environment which encourage me to suceed & grow professionally
 + 🌱 I’m currently learning Full Stack Development with Java course
 + 🧑‍💻 I’m currently working on Git and GitHub operations.
 + 📫 How to reach me,